Teragron/human-voice-identification/README.md

 This demo is a demonstration for 2-Class speech-Identification.
 It showcases the labeled conversation between two of my personal favorite influencers.

-It has been trained with total of 4 hours audio clip and 16300 spectrogram image data.
+It has been trained with total of 4 hours audio clip and 16300 spectrogram image datas.

 ## Installation
 I would recommend to download this repository for better workspace in command-line.